Chaeyun97/Chaeyun97.github.io/_publications/2024-06-17-paper-title-number-4.md

  ![KakaoTalk_20250707_160142072](https://github.com/user-attachments/assets/08f9ddda-67e0-4c34-b721-664dce796313)
 ### Abstract
 <div class="justify-text">
  In this study, we analyzed the AlGaN/GaN HEMT structure to obtain superior DC and RF characteristics.
-Applying high-k materials to the 1st passivation layer enhanced the breakdown voltage but degradation of cut-off frequency occurred due to the high dielectric constant.
-In order to compensate for the degraded RF characteristics, we employed an asymmetric passivation by removing the passivation layer upon the gate-source region, which decreased Cgsand enhanced RF characteristics.
-We confirmed that the asymmetric passivation achieved high-frequency characteristics while maintaining DC characteristics, including VBD.
-In particular, the J-FOM of the
- Al2O3 asymmetric passivation exhibited the highest value of 7.98 THz-V among all structures.
-Thus, simulation results confirmed asymmetric passivation AlGaN/GaN
- HEMT with high-k dielectric to be a promisingcandidate for high-power and high-frequency operations.
+Applying high-k materials to the 1<sup>st</sup> passivation layer enhanced the breakdown voltage but degradation of cut-off frequency occurred due to the high dielectric constant.
+In order to compensate for the degraded RF characteristics, we employed an asymmetric passivation by removing the passivation layer upon the gate-source region, which decreased C<sub>gs</sub> and enhanced RF characteristics.
+We confirmed that the asymmetric passivation achieved high-frequency characteristics while maintaining DC characteristics, including V<sub>BD</sub>.
+In particular, the J-FOM of the Al<sub>2</sub>O<sub>3</sub> asymmetric passivation exhibited the highest value of 7.98 THz-V among all structures.
+Thus, simulation results confirmed asymmetric passivation AlGaN/GaN HEMT with high-k dielectric to be a promising candidate for high-power and high-frequency operations.
 </div>